bperlik/whodat/README.md

 # Whodat
-Instead of using a complex authentication for developement or a simple Rails project, I built a simple authentication on a Rails engine using bcrypt for encryption
+Instead of using a complex authentication for development or a simple Rails project, I built a simple authentication gem for Rails using BCrypt.

 ## Usage

-add inside app config/routes.rb file:
+1. Add inside app config/routes.rb file
 ```
 mount EngineName: : Engine => “/enginename”
 ```

-be sure to rake the engine migration over to the app and then rake the the app migration
+2. Be sure to rake the engine migration over to the app and then rake the the app migration
 ```
 rake engineName:install:migrate